 “What worries me, Billy,” she says, “is how your poor mother is going to take this. . .
 You know how she is when she gets disturbed. . .
 She always spoke so proudly of you”.

 She gets the reaction she hoped for; Billy is reduced to a trembling, stuttering wreck.
 Frantic, practically hysterical, he blames the girl.
 And McMurphy.
 Once he’s completely defeated, she forgives him and leads him to the doctor’s office.
 Left alone there, Billy cuts his throat.
-The nurse accuses McMurphy of being responsible for Billy’s death; McMurphy, in a rage, lunges at her and attempts to strangle her to death.
+The nurse accuses McMurphy of being responsible for Billy’s death; McMurphy, in a rage, lunges at her and attempts to strangle her.
 In so doing he rips her shirt, revealing her naked breasts.
 He’s restrained by the orderlies and taken upstairs to the Disturbed ward, where he’s lobotomized.
 When he’s brought back to the ward, silent, motionless and in a vegetative state, Chief Bromden performs an act of mercy: he suffocates his friend with a pillow.
 He then goes to the room that houses an enormous control panel, weighing some 400 pounds.
 Using all of his strength, he lifts the panel from its base, throws it through a window, and makes his escape.

 At the time he wrote this, Kesey was working as a night aide at the Menlo Park Veterans’ Hospital in California.
 He was also taking part in some highly secretive experiments sponsored by the CIA studying the effects on volunteers of LSD and other psychoactive drugs.
 It’s pretty safe to say that some of Chief Bromden’s more outrageous hallucinations were inspired by his experiences taking these drugs.
 According to Tom Wolfe, author of The Electric Kool-Aid Acid Test, the character of Chief Bromden came to Kesey one night on the ward when he was high on peyote.
 Wolfe said Kesey would “write like mad under the drugs” and then cut out the “junk” when he came down.